adaptyvbio/mosaic_workflows/README.md

 The key observation is that it's possible to use this continuous relaxation simultaneously with multiple learned objective terms [^1].

-This allows us to easily construct objective functions that are combinations of multiple learned potentials and optimize them efficiently, like so:
+This allows us to easily construct objective functions that are combinations of multiple learned potentials and optimize them efficiently, like so (see also the new sections on `mosaic_workflows` and `binder_games` below):

 ```python
 combined_loss = (